Timeline: 1930-2005 PAMF Then & Now

-Physicians, scientists and staff members from Palo Alto Medical Clinic and Research Institute move into a new 305,000-square-foot campus on El Camino Real.
-The campus provides Clinic physicians with cutting-edge diagnostic, imaging and communications technology for the 21st century.
 Designed for patient comfort and convenience, the facility ensures ease of access to related departments and improved functionality of space.
 It also includes a Community Health Resource Center with educational materials to help patients and the community to make informed decisions regarding their health and wellness.
 The Research Institute's new Ames Building includes state-of-the-art technology for conducting basic scientific research.

 The Camino Medical Group, with 12 patient care sites in the South Bay and 150 physicians, forms an affiliation with PAMF to create on of the largest non-Kaiser multi-specialty group practices in California.

 The Department of Health Services Research's Wee Wheezers program, an asthma education program for families, is selected by the U.S. Centers for Disease Control and Prevention (CDC) for national dissemination in both English and Spanish, with an additional adaptation for Southeast Asian (Hmong) patients.